feldoh/Aotrs_Liches_and_Skeletons/README.md

 Starting scenario with three liches (a modified classic start).

+You should, in theory, now be ablt to butcher lich and skeleton corpses, which will return a skull and bones, if you have Rim of Madness Bones (recommended!)

 General notes:

 The colour of a skeleton is defined by hair colour.
 At the moment, it is set to a fixed value in the Gene defs, due to the only way I could get the eyeglows was to paint them on the forced head types.
 (I looked at the plausibility of doing facial animations, using just eyes (i.e. eyeglows), but ultimately concluded that it is beyond me.
 I toyed with a variant of eye colour genes - but that doesn't work with Facial animation, unfortunately.)
 If that problem could be fixed, bone-as-hair-colour would in theory allow liches to paint their bones (to diversify skeleton pawns).